Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

 Connect to Azure subscriptions

-You can use Data Lake Tools for Visual Studio to connect to your HDInsight clusters, perform some basic management operations, and run Hive queries.
+You can use Data Lake Tools for Visual Studio to connect to your HDInsight clusters, do some basic management operations, and run Hive queries.

-For information about connecting to a generic Hadoop cluster, see Write and submit Hive queries by using Visual Studio.
+For information about connecting to a generic Hadoop cluster, see How to write and submit Hive queries using Visual Studio.

 To connect to your Azure subscription:

-In Server Explorer, a list of existing HDInsight clusters appears.
-If you don't have any clusters, you can create one by using the Azure portal, Azure PowerShell, or the HDInsight SDK.
-For more information, see Create HDInsight clusters.
+If you don't have any clusters, create one by using the Azure portal, Azure PowerShell, or the HDInsight SDK.
+For more information, see Set up clusters in HDInsight.

-- Expand an HDInsight cluster.
-Hive Databases, a default storage account, linked storage accounts, and Hadoop Service log appear.
+Expand an HDInsight cluster.
+The cluster contains nodes for Hive Databases.
+Also, a default storage account, any additional linked storage accounts, and Hadoop Service Log.
 You can further expand the entities.